hesselberth/Inpop/README.md

 Destructor, makes sure there are no dangling file pointers

 #### A word about precision
 Inpop is fully written in python and uses double precision arithmetic.
 When running tests against reference data the numerical errors are 2e-14 AU for positions and sub-us level for time over 2 centuries.
 If sub-ms precision is required, 2 floats should be used for the date.
 The first one can be used for pseudo-integer date arithmetic and the second one for the day fraction.
-The library will subtract day offsets from the first jd argument without error and then add the day fraction to a smaller date, resulting in high precision calculations.
+The library will subtract day offsets from the first jd argument without error and then add the day fraction to a much smaller date, resulting in high precision calculations.

 ### AUTHOR
 Inpop is written by Marcel Hesselberth.